emogenet/accuchek/README.md

 ## **Of interest:**

 + This has been tested on Ubuntu 20.04.
-On other *nixes, YMMV.
+On other Unixes, YMMV.

++ The file config.txt contains the USB id's of supported devices.
+  If you have a slightly difference device that may work with this code, add its parameters (found in the output of lsusb) to the file and see if it works.
+Please submit a PR of it does.

 + This is a rough first cut, improvements via PRs are welcome.